What Is the Most You Can Sue for in a Car Accident?

 Car accident lawsuits typically involve three types of damages.
 Economic damages include all financial losses like medical expenses, rehabilitation costs, lost income, and property damage.
 These damages have no legal caps in most states because they represent actual monetary losses.

 Non-economic damages cover pain and suffering, emotional distress, and loss of life enjoyment.
-Several states limit these awards, with caps ranging from $250,000 to over $1 million depending on injury severity.
+Several states limit non-economic damages, with caps that vary based on state law and the nature of the injury.

 Common Economic Damage Types